 Valuers & Surveyors

-- Demarco v Bulley Davey EWCA Civ 188 PNLR 27 – Claim against insolvency practitioners for loss of a chance to annul a bankruptcy order, correct measure of damages.
+- Demarco v.
+Bulley Davey EWCA Civ 188 PNLR 27 – Jason acted at first instance and in the Court of Appeal in claim against insolvency practitioners for loss of a chance to annul a bankruptcy order and the correct measure of damages

 - Solicitors under No Duty to Warn Non-Client

 - Court of Appeal revises the test for assessing the sum payable under an insurance policy covering property damage